tubbo/bowery/README.md

 Bowery is a dependency manager for your JavaScript and CSS assets in a [Ruby on Rails][rails] app.
-It is the missing link between [Bower][bower], the package manager for the web, and [the asset pipeline][sprockets].
-Bowery allows you to manage your JavaScript dependencies in the same manner as your RubyGem dependencies.
+It is the missing link between [Bower][bower], an amazing web package manager, and [the asset pipeline][sprockets].
+Bowery allows you to manage your JavaScript dependencies in the same manner as your RubyGem dependencies, and fits right in with Sprockets to hook into precompilation so you never have to store your external JavaScript assets in the repo again.

 ## Features